4 Lessons Business Leaders Can Take from Tom Brady’s Career

 To transfer this phenomenon to the business world, it begs the question: if a company makes $100m EBITDA under average leadership, could effective leadership result in making $125m or more – with the variables being largely the same?

-In this post, we want to help answer this question with four key lessons business leaders can take from Tom Brady’s Hall of Fame career.
+This post wants to help answer this question with four key lessons business leaders can take from Tom Brady’s Hall of Fame career.

 Let’s get started!

 1. Stellar Talent Doesn’t Always Translate to Stellar Leadership

 One of Tom Brady’s most fascinating details isn’t related to his skills on the field.

 While certainly an elite talent, he hasn’t always had to rely on eye-popping heroics to bring his team to a championship level.

 He doesn’t own many regular-season records, and he hasn’t been a statistics leader like Aaron Rodgers, Drew Brees, or Peyton Manning.
 Yet, he has almost twice as many Super Bowl victories as the three of them combined.

 Tom Brady’s true talent lies in his ability to create a winning culture within his organization.